kairosity/mp4-lionize/testing.md

 Fixed the issue.

-## First & Last Name Disconnect Issue
+## First and Last Name Disconnect Issue

 __Issue:__ I needed a way to allow users to add/edit their first & last names on their profile page and have this reflected and updated on the Django auth user model as well as the UserProfile Model.
 This was important as the checkout page form specifically asks for the first & last names and it gets them from calling the ```get_full_name()``` method on the Django auth User object.